-The default password for the root user is printed out on the router's label.
-To maintain the security of your network change the default password.
-You can not enable remote access to the router for example, in NAT, until you change the password.
+The default password for the admin user is printed on the router's label.
+To maintain the security of your network, change the default password.
+You cannot enable remote access to the router, for example in NAT, until you change the password.